conorluddy/weather-haiku/src/lambda/README.md

 ## weather_haiku_lambda Rust module

-This is Rust package which imports the modules from the parent package.
+This is a Rust package which imports the modules from the parent package.

 It uses `cargo lambda` to create a serverless function for AWS Lambda.